sscotti/breader-model-deploy/README.md

 for thickening and calcification.
 This stack does **not** implement that form in full.
 It approximates the items used most often in practice: a **simplified profusion (0–3)**, a coarse small-opacity type (**round** vs **irregular / interstitial**), **large-opacity** stage, and **selected pleural** findings, plus the usual parenchymal screens (normal vs not, Q2A / Q3A).
 Outputs are for research, education, and decision support — not a certified B-read.

+There is a web-deployed GUI available at:  [https://breader.medinformatics.eu:8443/](https://breader.medinformatics.eu:8443/)

+That accepts .png and .dcm PA CXR, preferably anatomically oriented.
+It crops, normalizes, embeds, and then performs inferences and a KNN search.

 Self-contained folder to run the **B-reader CXR stack** from pre-built Docker Hub images — no clone of the full training repo required.